Skip to main content

 Conclusion

-This guide has demonstrated how to set up a fully automated CI/CD pipeline using GitHub Actions, Jenkins, and Apinizer.
+This guide has shown how to set up a fully automated CI/CD pipeline using GitHub Actions, Jenkins, and Apinizer.
 Every code change is automatically built and deployed to Apinizer.
 This approach minimizes manual operations, speeds up your deployment process, and reduces the likelihood of errors.